History of Seth Curry in Timeline

 Others born on this day/year

-2006: State Final Appearance
+2006: State Final Appearance with Charlotte Christian

 2008: Graduation from Charlotte Christian School

 In 2008, Seth Curry graduated from Charlotte Christian School, where he was a three-year starter for the Knights' basketball team.
-During his senior year in 2008, he averaged 22.3 points, 5.0 rebounds, and 5.0 assists, earning all-conference, all-state, and first team SAA All-American accolades.

-2008: Plays at Liberty University
+2008: Began Playing College Basketball at Liberty University

-2009: Transfer to Duke
+2009: Transferred to Duke University

-2009: Competed in FIBA Under-19 World Championship
+2009: Won FIBA Under-19 World Championship

 February 9, 2011: Season High Against North Carolina

-December 29, 2012: Career High Against Santa Clara
+December 29, 2012: Career-High Against Santa Clara

-August 23, 2013: Signs with Golden State Warriors
+August 23, 2013: Signed with the Golden State Warriors

 On August 23, 2013, Seth Curry signed a non-guaranteed contract with the Golden State Warriors.

-October 25, 2013: Waived by Golden State Warriors
+October 25, 2013: Waived by the Golden State Warriors

 On October 25, 2013, Seth Curry was waived by the Golden State Warriors after appearing in six preseason games.